itssodope01/weather-app-react/README.md

 1. Start the development server:

 ```
-npm start
+npm run dev
 # or
-yarn start
+yarn dev
 ```

-2. Open http://localhost:3000 to view it in the browser.
+2. Open http://localhost:5173/weather-app-react/ to view it in the browser.

 ## API Optimization
 To reduce the number of API calls and improve the efficiency of data fetching, several optimization strategies have been implemented: